ContextLab/experimental-psychology/labs/birthday_lab.md

 consult with your lab leader!), try to write out one or more formal tests of your hypothesized "answers" to the questions in Step 2.
 For example:

   - Will you be using a $t$-test?
 An ANOVA?
-A $\chi^2$ test?
+A $\chi^2$-test?
 A correlation?
+Something else?
   - How many tests will you need to carry out?
-Will all three tests look the same?
+If you run multiple tests, will all of the tests be set up the same way?
+Do you need to account for multiple comparisons if you're running multiple tests?
+(And if so, how would you do that?)
   - Consider the possible *outcomes* of your test(s).
 What would it look like if your hypotheses are correct versus incorrect?

 ## \emoji{cupcake} Step 4: implement your statistical test(s)